kravietz/ansible-ipfs-config/README.md

 ## ipfs-cluster-service

-IPFS clusters always require `ipfs_cluster_secret` variable explicitly defined.
-If the secret is not defined, the cluster configuration is skipped.
+IPFS clusters _require_ `ipfs_cluster_secret` variable explicitly defined.
+If the secret is not defined, the cluster configuration will be skipped entirely.

- The secret should be shared among all hosts that belong to a cluster, and can be generated with `openssl rand -hex 32`:
+The secret needs to be shared among all hosts that belong to a cluster (e.g. as a group variable), and can be generated with `openssl rand -hex 32`:

 ```yaml
 # protect with ansible-vault